SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Do you think you could bring up some food after you finish this sleeve?"
 Fluttershy asked.

 "Are you okay with pancakes?
-I know you ate them yesterday, but I was planning on making some when I go down to check the cake again," Pinkie said.
+I know you ate them yesterday, but I was planning on making some when I go down to check the cake again."

-"Oh, that's fine, I love your pancakes," Fluttershy answered.
+"Oh, that's fine, I love your pancakes."

-"Okay," Pinkie said.
+"Okay."

 *I wonder if Rainbow's pancakes would be good to give her?*